Professional execution of your pulse check

 - Mood barometer:

-Your employees will be asked at regular intervals about their satisfaction with certain aspects of the company and their commitment to the company.
-The focus is in particular on collecting the feedback promptly, evaluating it and comparing it with the results of the preliminary waves.
-This gives you an up-to-date overview of the climate in the entire company and in individual departments / teams and enables you to identify changes immediately.
-Furthermore, we determine the willingness of your employees to recommend your organisation to others and their loyalty to it.
+In this process, your employees are surveyed at regular intervals on their satisfaction with certain aspects of the company and their commitment to the company.
+The focus is in particular on collecting the feedback in a timely manner and comparing it with the results of the previous waves.
+This proides you an up-to-date overview of the climate througout the entire company, aall the way to individual departments or teams, enabling you to identify possible changes immediately.
+Furthermore, we determine the identification and loyalty of your employees to the organization.

-Rogator can advise you individually on the following questions about pulse surveys
+Rogator advises you individually on all questions regarding the pulse checks

 How often are the questions asked?